OJ Simpson’s Estate: Legal Battle Looms Over Unpaid $33.5 Million Judgment

 Nicole and OJ Simpson, along with their children Sydney and Justin in a home video.
 The former player has two other heirs from a first marriage.Nicole and OJ Simpson, along with their children Sydney and Justin in a home video.
 The former player has two other heirs from a first marriage.

-“He did everything he could to avoid paying this debt,” Sadat said.
+“He did everything he might to avoid paying this debt,” Sadat said.
 “Three or four years later, he passed away.
 And within weeks, the heirs delivered a check for 12 million dollars, the 9 million plus interest that had accumulated during this time.”

 The executor has a greater incentive to resolve debts than the person is alive.
 “That’s why you see these things happening more,” Sadat said.
 But of course, this does not mean that a payment is coming.